ProfMacKelly/studiesdejure/docs/bus-law/ch1/index.md

+title: Chapter 1: Introduction to Law and Types of Legal Systems
+description: A brief description

 # 1: Introduction to Law and Types of Legal Systems
 !!!
 Objectives

     * Understand the nature and sources of law.